Salary Survey Icon

 Professional speaker, writer, or educator

-If you dont mind leaving direct dental care, you may put your experience to use as a speaker, writer, or teacher.
-Share your knowledge, experience, and insights with others through journal articles, blogs, motivational speaking gigs, or academic lectures.
-Typically, speaking arrangements will pay a flat fee and per diem, while a writer may receive royalties and per-word compensation.
+If you don’t mind leaving direct dental care, you may put your experience to use as a speaker, writer, or teacher.
+Share your knowledge, experience, and insights with others through journal articles, blogs, motivational speaking opportunities, or academic lectures.
+Speaking arrangements typically pay a flat fee and per diem, while a writer may receive royalties and per-word compensation.
 Depending on the level of freedom you seek, you could find freelancing in these fields the best way to utilize your dental expertise.

 Start your own business — Be an Intrapreneur

 Businesses are born both out of frustration and as a way to improve things.
-While working as a dental hygienist, I started DentalPost on the side.
-I placed ads everywhere, took calls, and spread the word about DentalPost.
-Often I had to multitask: making dinner with my twin babies attached to both my legs and having the phone sandwiched between my ear and shoulder while taking calls!
-Then, I worked after the twins went to sleep around seven at night.
+For example, DentalPost was created as a side gig for founder Tanya Lanthier, RDH.
+She placed ads everywhere, took calls, and spread the word about DentalPost.
+Often she had to multitask: making dinner with her twin babies attached to both her legs and having the phone sandwiched between her ear and shoulder while taking calls!
+Then, she worked after the twins went to sleep around seven at night.

-I promoted DentalPost during my dentist’s lunch break.
-During this time, I would eat lunch in my car on the way to other dentists’ offices to drop off flyers and tell them about DentalPost.
-I would stay up late at night sending letters to dental professionals telling them about our service.
-I wanted to help people connect, and I believed I had the service for them.
+Lanthier promoted DentalPost during her dentist’s lunch break.
+During this time, she would eat lunch in her car on the way to other dentists’ offices to drop off flyers and tell them about DentalPost.
+Lanthier would stay up late at night sending letters to dental professionals telling them about our service.
+She wanted to help people connect, and she believed she had the service for them.

 Important Notes Before Setting Onto Your New Venture: